offchan42/Unity3D-Python-Communication/README.md

 ## Solution Explanation

-We will build a `request-reply` model of ZeroMQ where Python (server) replies whenever Unity (client) requests a service.
+I've built a `request-reply` model of ZeroMQ where Python (server) replies whenever Unity (client) requests a service.

 Specifically, Unity will send request with a message `Hello`, and Python will simply reply `World`.

+## Getting Started

+1. Open UnityProject (its `dll` files are using .NET 4.x version), run the `SampleScene`.
+2. Run python file `server.py` using command `python server.py` on a command prompt.
+3. You should start seeing messages being logged inside Unity and the command prompt.

 ## Requirements